griffinryan/tamber/docs/COMPOSITION.md

 ## 1. Planning Surface (Planner v2)
 - **Tempo quantisation**: we derive seconds-per-beat from the target tempo after clamping to 60–140 BPM.
 Every section is allocated an integer number of beats, so section joins fall on the grid.
+- **Theme descriptor**: planner v2.1 now emits a `ThemeDescriptor` (motif phrase, instrumentation palette, rhythm tag, dynamic curve, texture).
+This descriptor is baked into every section prompt so the whole plan shares a coherent musical vocabulary.
 - **Seeded structure**: planner chooses a tonal centre by hashing the prompt/seed so intro/motif/outro sections remain deterministic for the same prompt.
 - **Adaptive beats**: per-role minimum beats guardrails (intro ≥1 bar, motif ≥2 bars, etc.) ensure the short clips still contain musical arcs.
 Redistribution honours a priority list (motif → development → bridge …) when extending or shrinking plans.
 - **Minimum clip length**: global floor of 12 s keeps at least intro/motif/outro alive by default.
 The CLI now defaults to 24 s so most generations surface three or more sections without manual tweaking.